tripleee/SmokeDetector-wiki/Creating-new-spam-checks.md

-    'stripcodeblocks': False,  # True if you want code removed before getting passed to your check 'max_rep': 20,          # Posts from users above this reputation will not be scanned 'max_score': 1,         # Posts scoring above this value will not be scanned }
+    'stripcodeblocks': False,  # True if you want code removed before getting passed to your check 'max_rep': 20,          # Posts from users above this reputation will not be scanned 'max_score': 1,         # Posts scoring above this value will not be scanned

+    'questions': True,      # False if questions shouldn't be checked 'answers': True,        # False if answers shouldn't be checked }
 ```